 Case-I (Applicable for solid Media): The amplitude of the Vibration principle is used in the case of solids where a fork continuously vibrating at constant intervals gives an amplitude value let’s say X, this amplitude value acts as the threshold value.

-When the solid material present inside the equipment contacts with the vibrating fork, the oscillation of amplitude gets changed from X. When this amplitude value goes below X which is the threshold value with the help of inbuilt electronics system cause changes in output (Calibration or calculation of media level).
+When the solid material present inside the equipment contacts with the vibrating fork, the oscillation of amplitude gets changed from X. When this amplitude value goes below X which is the threshold value with the help of an inbuilt electronics system causes changes in output (Calibration or calculation of media level).

 Case-II (applicable for liquid media): The principle is used “Frequency of operation” the in which frequency threshold value is generated due to the vibration of the tuning fork.